 There is, although it ultimately ends up also being based on our charitable mission and values.

 Unlike a restaurant or barbershop that charges people at the time the service is delivered, the vast bulk of TNYA’s revenue comes from subscriptions – that is, folks who pay for a month’s worth of practices in advance.
-When a subscriber cannot get into a practice, they either downgrade or cancel their subscriptions.
+When a subscriber cannot get into a practice, they either downgrade or cancel their subscription.
 So although the practice slot is paid for by charging the no-show the cost of attendance (or drawing on their subscription), the additional economic harm inflicted on the team by a subscriber being pushed to downgrade their subscription has not been covered.

 Of course, the size of the waitlist outnumbers the number of no-shows, so even if everyone showed up we would still have downgrading pressure.
 But our aim right now is to minimize that downgrading pressure, and the best way to minimize that pressure is to maximize utilization of popular practice slots.

 Gyms faced with overcrowding tend to respond by limiting membership sales and capping the overall number of members (either directly or indirectly by raising prices).
-But capping the overall number of members—or raising rates to capture more revenue from the remaining subscribers—are both acts in tension with TNYA’s charitable mission of making aquatics as accessible as possible to as many LGBTQ+ New Yorkers as possible.
+But capping the overall number of members—or raising rates to capture more revenue from the remaining subscribers—are both acts in tension with TNYA’s charitable mission of making aquatics as accessible as possible to as many LGBTQ+ and allied New Yorkers as possible.

 If you charge me this fee I will just dispute it with my bank or take you to court.
 What are you going to do about that?